-These Thermomix Baked Beans are comfort food at it’s finest.
-Made with nutritious ingredients which take no time to prepare, you can just set and forget whilst the Thermomix does all the work.
+These homemade Thermomix Baked Beans are rich, comforting and nutritious.
+Made with only a few ingredients, you can set and forget whilst the Thermomix does all the work.

 Of course it’s always handy to have a tin of baked beans stashed away in the pantry but if you have a little extra time then these baked beans are worth waiting for.
 You could always make them in advance and store them in the fridge for later.

-- 1 red onion (peeled and cut up into quarters)
+- 1 onion, peeled and cut up into quarters

 - 20 g extra virgin olive oil